Why Most Small Businesses Don’t Work and What to Do About It

 Life gets busy.
 Has The E-Myth Revisited been on your reading list?
 Learn the key insights now.

-We’re scratching the surface in The E-Myth Revisited.
+We’re scratching the surface in The E-Myth Revisited summary.
 If you don’t already have Micheal E. Gerber’s popular book on management and entrepreneurship, order it here or get the audiobook for free to learn the juicy details.

 Introduction